caydenlund/argh/README.md

 The last argument parser that you'll ever need!

-Argh is a C++ library that provides a simple, powerful, and easy-to-use API for parsing command line arguments.
+argh is a C++ library that provides a simple, powerful, and easy-to-use API for parsing command line arguments.

 ## Features: